Effect of Eu doping and partial oxygen isotope substitution on magnetic phase transitions in (Pr$_{1-y}$Eu$_y$)$_{0.7}$Ca$_{0.3}$CoO$_3$ cobaltites: Isotope substitution: Model results

 \section{Isotope substitution: Model results}

 The isotope substitution does not change the chemical properties of the ions such as the oxidation numbers or bonding energies.
 However, it affects the crystal lattice through the modification of the phonon spectra.
-Below, following the approach of Ref.~\onlinecite{Babushkina98}, we demonstrate the effect of this modification on the electronic and magnetic properties and hence on the spin-state transition.
+Below, following the approach in Ref.~\onlinecite{Babushkina98}, we demonstrate the effect of this modification on the electronic and magnetic properties and hence on the SST.

 In the tight-binding model, the band spectra of a solid is determined by the on-site ionic energy levels $\varepsilon_i^{nlm}$ and the hopping matrix elements between different sites $t_{ij}^{ll',mm'}$.
-The ionic energies $\varepsilon_i^{nlm}$ obviously do not depend on the mass of the ions, being determined by the quantum numbers and the intra-atomic Coulomb and exchange interactions.
+The ionic energies $\varepsilon_i^{nlm}$ are obviously independent of the mass of the ions, being determined by the quantum numbers and the intra-atomic Coulomb and exchange interactions.
 The hopping parameters depend on the type of the orbitals ($s,p,d,f$), bonding type ($\pi,\sigma,\delta$), and the distance between ions, $u$.
-According to the famous Harrison parametrization~\cite{Harrison1999,Andersen1977} in the absence lattice vibrations the hopping integrals between e.g. $p$ orbitals of the oxygen and transition metal $d$-orbitals equal to
+According to the famous Harrison parametrization~\cite{Harrison1999,Andersen1977} in the absence lattice vibrations, the hopping integrals, e.g., between $p$ orbitals of the oxygen and transition metal $d$-orbitals equal to

-where coefficients $C_{pdm}$ depend on the type of the bonding and can be different for different metals and ligands.~\cite{Harrison1999,Slatter-Koster}
+where coefficients $C_{pdm}$ depend on the type of the bonding and can be different for different metals and ligands~\cite{Harrison1999,Slatter-Koster}.

-The static version of Eq.~\eqref{hopdist} can be generalized taking into account the presence of lattice vibrations, i.e. phonons, which depend on the ion masses.
-The mean $pd$ hopping matrix element can be calculated as where $v=\sqrt {\langle \delta u^2 \rangle}$ is the mean square displacement from the equilibrium position $u_0$ due to phonons.
-Since $v/u_0 \ll 1$ one may simplify last equation expanding it to series to the 4th order
+The static version of \eqref{hopdist} can be generalized taking into account the presence of lattice vibrations, i.e. phonons, which depend on the ion masses.
+The mean $pd$ hopping matrix element can be calculated as